SidewaysEarth/VerifiableCommunity/Readme.md

     6. Link (this can be used for anything (such as LinkedIn profile, membership application form, whatever the admins want)
     7. Text field (can be used for anything)
 3. If the users are uploaded from a file, the admin reviews the file and can delete users before approving the list.
 4. After uploading or adding, the admin clicks “Add” to approve the addition.
 5. A notification shows saying the approval is pending (X) additional administrators, if relevant.

-### Approve of members that were added by other members
+### Approve members that were added by other members

 1. Admins receive daily notifications if there are members they need to approve (or members who should have credentials revoked or upgraded).
-2. On the approval page, the admin sees a list of the members for approval (or revocation/upgrade/downgrade), with the username, email, and other information about the members to be approved.
+2. On the approval page, the admin sees a list of the members for approval (or revocation/upgrade/downgrade), with the username, email, and other information about the members to be approved/modified.
 3. Admins can check multiple or all members, or approve individual members one by one.
 4. If an admin rejects a request, they can add a note as to why they have rejected the application.
 That rejection notification is added to the table seen by other admins (with attribution) and can be marked so it can be seen by the member if they are rejected.
-If the application receives the quorum number of rejections before they reach quorum for approval, their membership is rejected.
+If the application receives the quorum number of rejections before admins reach quorum for approval, the membership is rejected.
 The rejection reasons approved by the admins can be seen, without attribution, by the individual who is rejected for membership.
 5. If an admin approves a member who does not have emails, they are given the prompt to send a link to the member.

-### Notify member of their VC
+### Notify member of their VC  {#notify-member-of-their-vc}